nestorllamas91/praetorians-arena/README.md

 - **`Backend`**: JavaScript, Node.js, Express.js.
 - **`Database`**: NoSQL, MongoDB, Mongoose.

-# 2. Praetorians Remaster
+# 2. Praetorians HD Remaster

 Praetorians is a real-time strategy videogame, originally released in 2003 only for the videogame platform PC (Microsoft Windows), but remastered in 2020 for PC (Microsoft Windows), PlayStation 4, and Xbox One.
-The developer of Praetorians was Pyro Studios and the developer of Praetorians Remaster is Torus Games.
+The developer of Praetorians was Pyro Studios and the developer of Praetorians HD Remaster is Torus Games.
 In both cases, the publisher is Kalypso Media Group.
 The title of the videogame refers to the elite Roman guard, the praetorians.

 Praetorians focuses on Julius Caesar's campaigns on a period of time when Rome was constantly at war.
 It was easy for them.
 They were rich and had an amanzingly disciplined army with extremely capable commanders and good weapons and armor.
 During this period of Roman expansion, the legions were unbeatable, and were used with impunity in battles across Northern Europe and Britannia, the Near East, and North Africa.
 As expected, being so widespread was part of the reason why the great Roman Empire finally fell, but it was a fantastic journey while it lasted.